lukiwieser/aave-liquidation-risk/README.md

 ![transaction-data.png](docs/transaction-data.png)

-If we decode this input with the AAVE V2 ABI, and count the number of each event, we get the following result.
+Decoding this input with the AAVE V2 ABI, and counting the number of events yields the following result:

 | Contract Event  | Count |
 |-----------------|------:|